tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 Explain to the students that for the rest of the class, we will be examining the security of the crowdsale we just built, and learning about the common vulnerabilities that smart contract developers should avoid.

-### 13. Instructor Do: Solidity Security / MythX Intro (15 min) (Critical)
+### 13. Instructor Do: Solidity Security (15 min) (Critical)

-In this activity, you will demonstrate the MythX security tool and how it can identify some common security vulnerabilities in Solidity contracts.
+In this activity, you will demonstrate how to analyze, identify and fix common security vulnerabilities in Solidity contracts.
+Download the example contract, open the [Remix IDE](https://remix.ethereum.org), and explain the following.

 **Files:**